Boa vs Python differences

-Most boa species live in the western hemisphere, in central and South America, but a few species live in Africa and islands such as Madagascar, Fiji and Reunion Island.
+Most boa species live in the western hemisphere, in central and South America like the boa constrictor, emerald tree boa, or the Brazilian rainbow boa.
+But a few species live in Africa and islands such as Madagascar, Fiji and Reunion Island.

-The bones found in the head of boas are distinct from other snake species like pythons, since they have less bones.
-Boas also have less teeth when compared to pythons.
-In pythons we find a pair of upper jaw bones called the “premaxilla” that also have teeth.
+The bones found in the head of boas are distinct from other snake species like pythons since they have fewer bones.
+Boas also have fewer teeth when compared to pythons.
+In pythons, we find a pair of upper jaw bones called the “premaxilla” that also have teeth.

 They both have tiny vestigial limbs a remainder of their legged ancestors, that can be seen today as small "spurs" near their tail.
 Both snake species also have 2 lungs, although most snake species have only 1 lung.

 Most python species heat-sensing pits along the lips, these specialized organs enable them to detect tiny differences in temperature, allowing these snakes to hunt down warm-blooded prey, such as mammals and birds.

 Most species of boas are ovoviviparous snakes meaning they are born as live hatchlings from eggs incubated inside their mother.

 The pythons are oviparous snakes, meaning they lay eggs.
 The female after laying the eggs, incubates them to keep them warm.

 Boas on average are smaller than pythons.
 Most large boa species measure anywhere from 4 to 12 feet (1.2 to 3.7 m) depending on the species and gender, the only "giant snake" in the boa group is the green anaconda capable of reaching more than 20 ft in length.

 Whereas pythons have several "giant" species reaching more than 20 feet (6 meters) in extreme cases.
 These giants include the invasive species mentioned before, the Burmese python, the African rock python and the reticulated python.